SalebHet/heavyR/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of heavyR is to exercice ourself
+The goal of heavyR is to learn how to use GitHub (among others).

 ## Installation